Deltares-research/HydroFlows/docs/user_guide/workflow/define_method.rst

 The wildcard name and values are defined in the method and stored in the `ExpandMethod.expand_wildcards` attribute.
 The same wildcard name cannot be used on any input files.

-In the example below we initialize the :class:`~hydroflows.dummy.PrepareDummyEvents` expand method.
+In the example below we initialize the :class:`~workflowpy.methods._dummy.DummyPrepare` expand method.
 The method documentation describes which arguments are used to define the name and values of the wildcard.
 Here, the wildcard values are defined by the `rps` argument and the wildcard name is defined by the `wildcard` argument.
 The ``expand_wildcards`` are shown together with the input, output, and params when printing the method, see below.